nonamebruhyes/interactive_traffic_simulation/README.md

 # brief intro
-In this (ring-road multi-lane) traffic simulation, one can take the wheel of a car for changing lanes, acceleration and deceleration in real time.
-Also, one can observe the traffic dynamics and stop-and-go waves through plotting the time-space diagram of trajectories
+In this (ring-road multi-lane) traffic simulation, one can take the wheel of a car for changing lanes, acceleration and deceleration in real time, also creating congestion.
+One can observe the traffic dynamics and stop-and-go waves through plotting the time-space diagram of trajectories

 # all you need is Matlab
 I used R2023a